-- ★ Crestron is a registered trademark of Crestron Electronics, Inc. of the United States. - ★ Extron is a registered trademark of Extron Electronics, Inc. of the United States. - ★ AMX is a registered trademark of AMX LLC of the United States. - ★ PJLink applied for trademark and logo registration in Japan, the United States of America, and other countries by JBMIA.
+- Crestron is a registered trademark of Crestron Electronics, Inc. of the United States. - Extron is a registered trademark of Extron Electronics, Inc. of the United States. - AMX is a registered trademark of AMX LLC of the United States.

 Supported External Devices